 - I wrote a lot about hiding veggies here and that would be helpful in this section.

 Always a favorite.
 If eating the whole fruit, we can get the fiber for good digestion and nutrients as well to stay healthy.
-We don’t do juice.
-Juice is mostly sugar and lacks nutrients except sometimes vitamin C, which is super easy to get from a whole fruit and not usually a deficit.
+Try not to be swayed to think fruit snacks and juice are fruit.
+Juice is mostly sugar and lacks nutrients except sometimes vitamin C.

 - Blueberries, strawberries, raspberries